-- If you are putting a costume on your dog, make sure that it isn’t constricting or unsafe.
+- If you are putting a costume on your dog or cat, make sure that it isn’t constricting or unsafe.
 Be careful not to obstruct the pet’s vision.
-Even the friendliest and sweetest dog can get snappy when he doesn’t see what is going on around him.
+(Even the friendliest and sweetest dog can get snappy when he doesn’t see what is going on around him.)

-- Keep decoration that your pet could chew on – like streamers, spider webs, wires and cords – out of reach.
+- Keep decorations that your pet could chew on out of reach – like streamers, spider webs, wires, and cords.

 - Place live flame decoration like candles and jack- o’-lanterns out of your pet’s reach.
-Curious critters risk being burned by the flame – and they could easily knock over a candle or pumpkin and cause a fire.
+Curious critters risk being burned by the flame and they could easily knock over the candle or pumpkin and cause a fire.

-- It is a good idea to keep your pet in a quiet place, away form trick-or-treaters and other Halloween activities.
+- It is a good idea to keep your pet in a quiet place away from trick-or-treaters and other Halloween activities.
 Dogs and cats are creatures of habit and could easily become frightened or agitated by the strange sights and sounds of costumed visitors.

-- And once more – make sure your pets is wearing ID tags – all it takes is an opened door and attention to elsewhere to find yourself searching for your pet.
+And once more – make sure your pet is wearing ID tags – all it takes is an open door and attention elsewhere to find yourself searching for your pet.